heroiclabs/nakama-docs/docs/social-realtime-chat.md

 There are 3 types of channel:

 1. A chat room is great for public chat.
-Any user can join and participate without need for permission.
+Any user can join and participate without the need for permission.
 These rooms can scale to millions of users all in simultaneous communication.
 This is perfect for live participation apps or games with live events or tournaments.

 2. A group chat is private to only users part of a [group](social-groups-clans.md).
 Each user must be a member of the group and no other users can participate.
 You can use group chat with team-based gameplay or collaboration.